-This website is designed to assist school teams and families in developing meaningful and functional programs for B.C. students with severe cognitive and multiple physical disabilities within inclusive schools K-12.
+Inclusion Outreach assists school teams and families in developing meaningful and inclusive programs for K-12 students with multiple and complex disabilities within BC schools.
 The strategies, learning modules and other resources in this website are provided to maximize student learning.

 Five Quality of Life Outcomes